Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 It's important to understand that not all insects in the garden are pests.
 Many serve as important pollinators and feed on pest species, and help recycle nutrients for plants.
 Learn to identify the good guys from the bad guys, what they eat and how they eat it, and their lifecycle.
 In organic gardening, prevention is always the best strategy to dealing with problems.

 To manage pests, practice good horticultural practices including:

 Organic ways to manage pests include the use of biological controls like introducing natural predators and parasites to keep pests in check; setting up barriers and traps, and companion planting (mixing one or more plant types together for the benefit of both).

 April is a great month for celebrating all things green and growing.
-Earth Day falls on April 22, National Arbor Day is on April 26, and the National Gardening Association designates all of April as National Garden Month.
 To celebrate this year, consider replacing some (or even all) of your conventional gardening methods with methods that are organic.
-Here are some ideas for getting started.

 I love to grow organic vegetables they taste so much better than chemically grown.
 If you think that it is hard to do you are so wrong.
 It is actually easier once you get established.